SathyaMadhu/Airbnb_Analysis/README.md

 **Phases** **Involved**:

-Data Retrieval : Python scripts were employed to extract data/datasets from the MongoDB ATLAS
+**Data Retrieval :** Python scripts were employed to extract data/datasets from the MongoDB ATLAS **Data Pre-Processing :** Clean and prepare the dataset, addressing issues like missing values, duplicates, and data type conversions for accurate analysis.

-Data Processing : Obtained data were processed for necessary cleaning and formatting, to attain the defined structure for further analysis.

-Data Transformation : The Processed and structured data were inserted into a MySQL database for efficient storage and retrieval capabilities.
+**Data Transformation :** The Processed and structured data were inserted into a MySQL database for efficient storage and retrieval capabilities.

-Dashboard Creation : Streamlit and Plotly libraries are used to create an interactive and visually pleasing dashboard.
+**Dashboard Creation1 :** Streamlit and Plotly libraries are used to create an interactive and visually appealing dashboard.
 This dashboard presents the data in efficient manner which enable users to explore the insights effectively

-Database Integration : The relevant data are fetched from the MySQL database and converted in to pandas dataframe using pandas libraries.
-Those dataframe were integrated into the streamlit dashboard, ensuring the displayed information is up-to-date and accurate.
+**Dashboard Creation2 :** **Power BI Desktop** were Installed and employed to created visually interacting dashboard for the precise trends and Insights

 Output Includes :